-Professional Expertise and Technical Processes KP01 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
-KP02 Increase quality of compliance assessment during the construction processes.
+Professional Expertise and Technical Processes KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
+KPO2 Increase quality of compliance assessment during the construction processes.

-Quality Customer Experience KPO3 Commit to the building standards customer charter.
-KPO4 Understand and respond to the customer experience.
+Quality Custome Quality Customer Experience KPO3 PO3 Commit to the building standards customer charter.
+KPO4 KPO4 Understand and respond to the customer experience.

-Operational an Operational and Financial Efficiency KPO5 Maintain financial governance.
-KPO6 Commit to eBuilding Standards.
-KPO7 Commit to objectives outlined in the annual performance report.
+Operational and Operational and Financial Efficiency KPO5 KPO5 Maintain financial governance.
+KPO6 CPO6 Commit to eBuilding Standards.
+KP07 KPO7 Commit to objectives outlined in the annual performance report.